-5.4 Older people a nd people with long term condition ns feel included and empowered to make e a valuable contribution to their local communities Strategic Outcome The Outcome we want is Intermediate Outcome We will know we are making good steps along the way WHEN Our Contribution So what we need to achieve is Critical Activities By iditions s are ind Older people and people with long term conditions feel included and empowered to make a valuable contribution Better partnership working with communities to widen the range and accessibility of opportunities and services Working with the Culture and Leisure Trust to develop additional accessible opportunities Older people and people with long term conditions in East Renfrewshire are valued; their voices are heard and they are supported to enjoy full and positive lives for longer to their local communities Critical Indicators A) Residents who agree that they live in a community that supports older people B) % of people who report 'seeing people' needs fully met Increa amon comm devel More opportunities for older people to get involved in their Working with third sector and community organisations to increase opportunities in local communities local communities Developing web and other digital methods of signposting people to local opportunities Increased levels of participation amongst individuals and communities in the planning, development and delivery of Implementing new role linked to GP practices to assist people to access local social, leisure and community activities development and delivery of health and care services Holding local events to engage with people about how we shape health and care advice, support and services in their local community
+5.4 Older people and people with long term conditions feel included and empowered to make a valuable contribution to their local communities Strategic Intermediate Outcome Our Contribution Critical Activities Outcome We will know we are making So what we need to achieve is The Outcome good steps along the way By.....
+WHEN... we want is...
+Working with the Culture and Leisure Trust to develop Older people and people with Older people and people with long term conditions additional accessible opportunities Better partnership working with long term conditions feel in East Renfrewshire are valued; their voices are communities to widen the range included and empowered to heard and they are supported to enjoy full and and accessibility of opportunities make a valuable contribution and services to their local communities Developing and improving access to digital opportunities Critical Indicators Implementing new role linked to GP practices to assist Increased levels of participation people to access local social, leisure and community A) Residents who agree that they amongst individuals and activities live in a community that supports communitiesin the planning, positive lives for longer older people B) % of people who report 'seeing development and delivery of people' needs fully met health and care services Holding local events to engage with people about how we shape health and care advice, support and services in their local community